 Wage—One-thirteenth (1/13) of the total wages paid to a worker in the worker’s high quarter.
 The high quarter for the worker is the quarter in which the total wages paid to the worker were highest among the first four of the last five completed calendar quarters preceding the worker’s last qualifying separation.

-Basic Career Services—Basic career services must be made available to all individuals seeking services in Workforce Solutions Office and the Texas workforce system.
+Basic Career Services—Basic career services are universally accessible and must be made available to all individuals seeking services in Workforce Solutions Office and the Texas workforce system.

 Board—Local Workforce Development Board

 Career Services—The Workforce Innovation and Opportunity Act (WIOA) authorizes “career services” for adults and dislocated workers, rather than “core” and “intensive” services, as authorized under the Workforce Investment Act (WIA).
 There are three types of career services: basic, individualized, and follow-up.
-These services can be provided in any order; there is no sequence requirement.
+These services can be provided in any order; there is no requirement.
 Career services under this approach provide local workforce development areas and service providers with flexibility to target services to the needs of the customer.

-COBRA—Health Coverage Tax Credit (HCTC)–related: Consolidated Omnibus Budget Reconciliation Act of 1985.
-COBRA provides the right to temporary continuation of health coverage at group rates for certain former employees, retirees, spouses, former spouses, and dependent children.
-Eligible individuals must have lost coverage due to a qualifying event and have been enrolled in their employer’s health plan while working.

 Dislocated Worker—A worker who was permanently laid off or received a notice of termination or layoff from employment, or is employed at a facility at which the employer made a general announcement that the facility will close.

 DOL—US Department of Labor